-Overview Of The 2 Cabins
+The Fishing Cabins

 In Fall of 2015, we did a very attractive remodeling of the main cabin this summer and a general sprucing up of the whole camp.
 We also built a new dock with a floating system for convenience with loading/unloading planes.
 We built a new central shower room attached to our storage building, which is very roomy and nice.

-Both Ara Lake cabins are fully equipped with propane lights, propane stove and refrigerator.
+Both Ara Lake lodges are fully equipped with propane lights, propane stove and refrigerator.
 There are pots, pans, dishes, coffee pots & cups, strainers, stove-top toasters, cutlery, can openers and everything else you need.
 The beds are bunk beds with mattresses.
 You need to bring your own pillow, sleeping bag and bedroll cover.
 There is also a large kitchen table with benches and chairs.
 In the center of the cabin is a wood burning stove for heat.
 There is a small generator capable of running indoor electric lights and charging the battery system, which runs an electric water pump.
 The pump sends water to the kitchen sink or the shower.
 The water is heated by a propane "on demand system".
 It cost a fortune to fly propane into the camps so an energy efficient system needs to be used.
 By mid-June most guests go swimming to get clean.

 - Electricity via generator/ electric lights

 - Propane fridge and stove/oven